Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Methodology

-\end{definition} For a detailed account of the definitions of homology groups, see \ref{app:hom_groupcomplex}.
-Persistent homology keeps track of the 1-cycles that have not yet become a boundary of any square, i.e., these cycles are 1-holes in the object.
+Persistent homology \cite{kaczynski2006computational} keeps track of the 1-cycles that have not yet become a boundary of any square, i.e., these cycles are 1-holes in the object.
 The filtration step at which the 1-hole first appears is called its \textit{birth}, and the step at which it disappears is called its \textit{death}.

-\begin{definition} A persistence diagram, $\operatorname{Dgm}$, for the 1- holes is a collection of points $\{(b_j,d_j)\}_j$, where each point corresponds to a $1$-hole that appears at parameter value $b_j$ (birth) and disappears at parameter value $d_j$ (death) in the filtration. \end{definition} \begin{definition}[Persistence] The \emph{persistence} of the $j$-th $1$-hole is defined as
+\begin{definition} A persistence diagram $\operatorname{Dgm}$ for the 1- holes is a collection of points $\{(b_j,d_j)\}_j$, $0 \le j \le n$ where each point corresponds to a $1$-hole that appears at parameter value $b_j$ (birth) and disappears at parameter value $d_j$ (death) in the filtration. \end{definition} \begin{definition} The \emph{topological persistence} of the $j$-th $1$-hole is defined as